Yoast/wordpress-seo/readme.txt

 			* general settings
 		* Improves the headings hierarchy for dashboard alerts.
 		* Improves the debug information headings.
-		* Adds a legend on the titles and metas page.
+		* Adds a legend for the title seperator on the titles and metas page.
 		* Improves the intro text of the social tabs.
-		* Always use the buttons css class for buttons.
+		* Improves consistency of buttons using WordPress styles.
 		* Adds a background to the YoastSEO issue counter to improve readability.
 		* Improves the focus style for the dismiss and restore buttons.
 		* Improves the redirect attachment warnings style by using the native WordPress notices style.